Offer Enroll in PSM® / PSPO® / Leading SAFe® Course → Unlock 3 months access to AI-Agile Lab Enroll Now

 Discuss the specific actions you took to adjust the team member's behavior, such as setting clear expectations, providing additional training or support, or reallocating responsibilities.

-6. What project management methodologies are you familiar with, and which one do you prefer?
+46. What project management methodologies are you familiar with, and which one do you prefer?

-Demonstrate your knowledge of various project management methodologies, such as Waterfall, Agile, Lean, or Six Sigma, and discuss the key principles and practices of each.
+Demonstrate your knowledge of various project management methodologies, such as Waterfall model, Agile, Lean, or Six Sigma, and discuss the key principles and practices of each.
 Explain which methodology you prefer and why, highlighting how it aligns with your project management style and the types of projects you typically work on.

 Emphasize your adaptability and willingness to use different methodologies based on the specific needs and constraints of each project, rather than being rigidly attached to a single approach.